leelavy90/payment-service/README.md

-# Payment Service API
+# Payment Service

-This is a simple payment service API that exposes endpoints to receive payment requests, generate a checkout link, and handle webhook updates for authentication.
+This is a simple payment service that exposes endpoints to receive payment requests, generate a checkout link, and handle webhook updates for authentication.
 Upon successful authentication, the API sends a confirmation email to the buyer.

 ## Usage